We have contract and pricing options to fit almost any need.

 Only a small number of retirement communities in New England offer so much healthcare and financial security.
 This is one key reason why people choose The Overlook.

 Here’s how our financing works.

 The traditional way to finance your residency here is to pay a lump sum refundable entrance fee combined with a monthly service fee.
 In that case, you or your estate will usually be refunded a large percentage of the entrance fee once you no longer reside here.

 Regardless of which type or size dwelling you choose, there are options regarding contracts and their costs.
 Pricing will vary based on the floor plan you choose.
 There are two categories of contracts:

 - Fee for Service Contracts.
 A Fee for Service contract offers lower entrance and monthly fees, but if your care needs increase and you need to permanently move to a higher level of care, you will incur higher monthly costs.
 Some residents with long-term care insurance may prefer a fee for service contract depending on their policy’s coverage.

 - Life Care Contract.
 With Life Care, your initial entrance fee and monthly fees are higher because you are essentially pre-paying long term care costs in anticipation of future need.

-The key advantage of a Life Care contract is that the monthly fee you pay in your independent living cottage or apartment stays relatively the same even if you need assisted living, memory care or skilled care later on.
+The key advantage of a Life Care contract is that the monthly fee you pay in your independent living cottage or apartment stays relatively the same even if you need assisted living or skilled care later on.
 That’s why we say it’s a more predictable way to plan for your future.